rayomics/rayomics/README.md

 🎓 I'm biologist and currently a PhD candidate in Bioinformatics at the University of São Paulo (USP)

-🧬 My research focuses on using omics approaches to study DNA repair mechanisms in microorganisms
+🧬 My main goal is to study DNA repair mechanisms in microorganisms using different omics approaches

 💻 I mainly work with Python and Bash for data analysis